CCMMMA/wacommplusplus/README.md

 2) [MPI](https://www.mpich.org): usually the most part of cluster environments offer one or more versions of already compiled MPI libraries.
 Those MPI libraries are already integrated with the local scheduler and configured/optimized for the networking hardware available in the cluster.
 [OpenMPI](https://www.open-mpi.org) and [MVAPICH2](https://mvapich.cse.ohio-state.edu) have been tested.
-In conjunction with InfiniBand networks, we experienced some troubles in mixing MPI and OpenMP while using OpenMPI, then we successfully switched to MVAPICH2.
+In conjunction with InfiniBand networks, we experienced some troubles in mixing MPI and OpenMP while using OpenMPI, but we successfully switched to MVAPICH2.

 3) [CUDA](https://developer.nvidia.com/cuda-toolkit): we tested WaComM++ with CUDA 10.1 on GeeForce TitanX, Quadro and Tesla V100 equipments with success.
-At the current development state, just the computing capabilities level 3.0 are required, so it could be possible to use not recent CUDA-enabled devices.
-Be aware that the production usage of non-Tesla devices could result in irreversible hardware damage.
+At the current development state, just the computing capabilities level 3.0 are required, so it could be possible to use devices that are not recent CUDA-enabled.
+Just to let you know, the production usage of non-Tesla devices could result in irreversible hardware damage.
 By default, the CUDA Toolkit libraries are statically linked.
 If your environment uses GPU remoting as [GVirtuS](https://github.com/gvirtus/) or [rCUDA](http://www.rcuda.net), please link the libraries dynamically.